 Equal Rights Policy: All students are entitled to equal rights under the affirmative action and equal opportunity laws.
 Students are also protected against unjust or biased academic evaluation, but at the same time, they are responsible for maintaining standards of academic performance established for each course in which they are enrolled.
-See South Plains College Student Guide for more information.
+See South Plains College Student Guide 2015-2016, page 10.